-Jesus Christ was the first and only person who ever lived in this fallen world and kept all the laws of God without stumbling in one point at any time.
-He is therefore the only person who has the right to receive answers to His prayers according to the law.
+Jesus Christ was the first and only person who ever lived in this fallen world and kept all the laws of God without stumbling at one point at any time.
+Therefore, he is the only person who has the right to receive answers to His prayers according to the law.
 No other man has such a right under the law!

 Fourth, every believer can now pray always in the Holy Spirit:

-Under the dispensation of law, only few people were privileged to have the Holy Spirit rest upon them for a period of time for the purpose of accomplishing a divine task or assignment.
-That means only few people enjoyed the help, strength, guidance, or inspiration of the Holy Spirit in their prayer life.
+Under the dispensation of law, only a few people were privileged to have the Holy Spirit rest upon them for a while to accomplish a divine task or assignment.
+That means only a few people enjoyed the help, strength, guidance, or inspiration of the Holy Spirit in their prayer life.

 The Scripture attests to this truth.

 26 Likewise the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.

 Jude 1:20 – NKJV